 Create a forecast manually

-Firstshift.AI provides a flexible way to create forecasts for the products.
-The key highlights of Firstshift.AI are
+The application provides a flexible way to create forecasts for the products.
+The following are key features

 • Ability to create a forecast for specific items with different forecast parameters.